 We divide the literature for diagnostics into two broad categories, depending on how they assess an approximation mismatch.
 Diagnostics in the first category compute a divergence between (quantities related to) the posterior and its approximation.
 Gorham and Mackey (2015, 2017) compute Stein discrepancies between the posterior and its approximation.
 Cusumano-Towner and Mansinghka (2017) compute the symmetric KL divergence between the approximation and another baseline approximation.
-Domke (2021) computes the symmetric KL divergence between the true joint distribution $p(y)p(\theta|y)$ and its approximation $p(y)q(\theta|y)$ .
-Huggins et al. (2020) uses the Wasserstein distance to bound the error of posterior point estimates.
+Domke (2021) computes the symmetric KL divergence between the true joint distribution $p(y)p(\theta|y)$ and its approximation $p(y)q(\theta|y)$.
+Huggins et al. (2020) use the Wasserstein distance to bound the error of posterior point estimates.
 Diagnostics in the second category consider derived quantities that are known exactly under the true posterior and test whether they deviate under the approximations.
-Xing et al. (2020) compares a distortion map for posterior cumulative distribution functions to the identity.
-Yu et al. (2021) compares average posterior means and covariances to prior means and covariances.
-Cook et al. (2006) initiates another line of work based on the distribution of posterior quantiles, which is tested for uniformity; a corrected implementaion is presented by Talts et al. (2018).
+Xing et al. (2020) compare a distortion map for posterior cumulative distribution functions to the identity.
+Yu et al. (2021) compare average posterior means and covariances to prior means and covariances.
+Cook et al. (2006) initiate another line of work based on the distribution of posterior quantiles, which is tested for uniformity; a corrected implementation is presented by Talts et al. (2018).
 Yao et al. (2018) relax the uniformity test of Cook et al. (2006) and only test for symmetry.
 They also present another diagnostic based on Pareto-smoothed importance sampling.
 Prangle et al. (2014) test for uniformity of p-values related to the coverage property; this method is extended by Rodrigues et al. (2018).
 Our diagnostic also falls into this category where the Gibbs prior is compared to the original prior.
-Our goal of diagnosing average approximation behavior across observations is shared by Domke (2021); Yu et al. (2021); Cook et al. (2006); Talts et al. (2018); Yao et al. (2018).
+The above diagnostics can also be divided by whether they analyze approximation methods for fixed or general observations.
+Our goal of diagnosing average approximation behavior is shared by Domke (2021); Yu et al. (2021); Cook et al. (2006); Talts et al. (2018); Yao et al. (2018).

 Our diagnostic is based on sampling alternatingly from likelihood and approximation.
 The same technique was originally used by Geweke (2004) under the name successive-conditional simulator with the same goal of diagnosing approximations.
-Although both diagnostics are based on the same technique, they apply it differently: Geweke (2004) uses the simulator without reference to compatibility for generating tuples $(\tilde{\theta}i, \tilde{y}i)i$ , which are tested against samples from the Bayesian model $(\theta_i, y_i)i$ to assess whether the approximations are exact; we focus on the marginal values $(\tilde{\theta}i)i$ that describe the implicitly used prior to assess the inductive bias.
+Although both diagnostics are based on the same technique, they apply it differently: Geweke (2004) uses the simulator without reference to compatibility for generating tuples $(\tilde{\theta}i, \tilde{y}i)i$, which are tested against samples from the Bayesian model $(\theta_i, y_i)i$ to assess whether the approximations are exact; we focus on the marginal values $(\tilde{\theta}i)i$ that describe the implicitly used prior to assess the inductive bias.
 Our diagnostic is also similar in spirit to Joshi and Ruggeri (2020) who link distortions in the likelihood to distortions in the prior.